Government must ‘go further and faster’ to prevent repeat of Afghan data breach

 The review, undertaken in 2023 by the previous Tory government, was made public for the first time on Thursday after pressure from Dame Chi Onwurah, chairwoman of the Science, Innovation and Technology Committee.

-She said the Government “still has questions to answer” about the review, including why it was kept under wraps for so long, and why only 12 of the 14 recommendations have been implemented.
+She said the Government “still has questions to answer” about the review, including why it was kept under wraps for so long, and why only 12 of its 14 recommendations have been implemented.

 Without further transparency, the public may not “trust that it can keep their data secure” as the Government pursues a digital transformation of public services, Dame Chi said.